-Before I get into the review, I’d like to take a moment to that Brittney Joy for the free copy of her book.
+Before I get into the review, I’d like to take a moment to thank Brittney Joy for the free copy of her book.
 Thank you for reach out to the LIAs blog and we hope the release of the sequel is going well!

-I received a copy of OverRuled by Brittney Joy a few months ago but unfortunately with everything happening at school I wasn’t able to read it until February of this year.
+I received a copy of OverRuled by Brittney Joy a few months ago but unfortunately, with everything happening at school I wasn’t able to read it until February of this year.
 I finished it pretty quickly though and I immediately set out to write this review.
 If you don’t know whatOverRuled is about, here’s the summary (as provided by Goodreads):

 Two girls.
 One Kingdom.
 No way out.

 Princess.
 Royal.
 Prisoner.
 Jade is the heir to the throne, but her mother, the Queen, isn’t willing to give up her title – ever.
 Queen Katrina doesn’t see her daughter as her legacy, but as a threat that has to be stopped.
 Jade has never left the palace, and is trapped inside its boundaries… but she wonders if the walls are meant to keep her safe, or keep her imprisoned.